Cuba’s Madres (y Padres) of Invention

 My first encounter with what Cubans call inventos—the term they use for the hacks and gadgets they create to keep things working—comes before I have even left the Havana airport.
 I pass through an immigration queue staffed by agents in short skirts and fishnet stockings, head to the taxi stand, and a big, genial taxista named José Vigoa Ruiz ushers me into the front seat of his 1955 black Cadillac.
 As we roll and bounce our way into downtown Havana, Ruiz proudly describes his car.
 “The engine is British, the transmission is from a Ford van, the steering system is from a Mercedes Benz, the brake system is Toyota, and the electric windows are from a Korean jeep,” he says, with a triumphant sideways glance.
 “Only the body is original Cadillac.”

 The main reason for all this adaptation, of course, is what the Cubans call el bloqueo (the blockade)—the U.S. embargo on trade with Cuba, which has been in place since 1960 and remains so today.
-(In 2015, the Obama administration relaxed the longstanding travel ban to Cuba, and opened a U.S. embassy in Havana, but President Trump shut down U.S. re-engagement with Cuba in June, 2017.)
-The embargo prohibits U.S. companies from selling Cuba products such as computers, farm tools, fertilizer, software, clothing—and, of course, cars and auto supplies.
-Cuba then compounded these privations.
-For years, the government has been reluctant to allow significant foreign investment, or even much private economic activity.
+(In 2015, the Obama administration relaxed the longstanding travel ban to Cuba, and opened a U.S. embassy in Havana, but it didn’t last; two years later, in June 2017, President Trump shut down U.S. re-engagement with Cuba.)
+The embargo long prohibited U.S. companies from selling Cuba products such as computers, farm tools, fertilizer, software, clothing—and, of course, cars and auto supplies.
+Cuba then compounded these privations by forbidding significant foreign investment, or even much private economic activity.

-Today, Chavez is dead, oil prices have crashed, the Venezuelan economy and government are in crisis—and Cuba has a bad cold again.
-(Indeed, during my visit in July, the government announced new austerity measures and many Cubans spoke of the risks of a nuevo special period.)
+Today, Chavez is dead, oil prices have crashed, the Venezuelan economy and government are in crisis, and Cuba has a bad cold again.
+(Indeed, during my visit, in July of 2016,, the government announced new austerity measures and many Cubans spoke of the risks of a nuevo special period.)
 While a few countries, notably Canada, Spain, and especially China are making investments and selling goods to Cuba, most of the developed world has continued to follow America’s lead.

 “In Cuba, you have a pendulum swinging back and forth between economic idealism and pragmatism,” says Theodore Henken, a sociologist at Baruch University in New York who has visited Cuba more than 25 times since 1997 to study its economic culture.
 Idealists want to uphold socialist values by rooting out changes that create income inequality, Henken says, while pragmatists want to reward quality work and encourage initiative.
 Each produces a reaction and response, keeping the Cuban economy in a sputtering limbo.